Orr Barouch Starts for Israel U-21, Fire Look to Stay Hot Against San Jose, and a Look Forward to the Rest of the Season

 Back here in the States, the Fire are preparing to go back to battle this Saturday in San Jose.
 It's been said over and over during the last couple of weeks, but this club needs to get 3 points every time they step onto the pitch right now.
 It's that simple.
 Chicago and San Jose have faced off twice already this season, with a US Open Cup match going to Chicago in San Jose back on May 24.
 Only four days later the two sides met again in MLS action, this time in Toyota Park.
-Oduro and Gibbs both scored for the Men in Red, but they couldn't do better than a draw.
+Oduro and community buying levitra without a prescription Gibbs both scored for the Men in Red, but they couldn't do better than a draw.
 Most of you will remember the epic Cory Gibbs diving header that equalized that match, late.

 No More Eddie Johnson to MLS?
 Orr Barouch Called Up by Israel U-21.
 And More on the Marco Pappa Rumors.

 Yesterday, MLS announced the return of former MLS and USMNT striker Eddie Johnson from Europe.
 There was lots of speculation around the internet - including here - about where Johnson would end up, but now it seems that is no longer necessary.
 According to this report from the official league website, Johnson will no longer be returning to MLS.
 It has been rumored that he was unhappy with the amount of money being discussed for his services.